lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab4.md

 * 10 points: can accept any number of customers in input file
 * 10 points: `compute_charge` takes in a double for HCF used, a pointer to a double for the charge, and a pointer to a double for the average
-* 10 pooints: calls `compute_charge` to compute the charge and average cost for each customer
+* 10 points: calls `compute_charge` to compute the charge and average cost for each customer
 * 10 points: correctly computes the charge
 * 5 points: correctly computes the average